Kaipātiki Local Board

 The Kaipātiki Local Board is one of the 21 local boards of Auckland Council, and is one of the two boards overseen by the council's North Shore Ward councillors.
 It covers Glenfield south to Northcote Point.
 Its eastern border is the Northern Motorway and its western border is the Waitematā Harbour.
-The board sits at the Citizen's Advice Bureau in Bentley Ave, Glenfield.
+The board sits within the Glenfield Library building on Bentley Ave, Glenfield.
 AUT's Akoranga Campus is the only tertiary institution in the North Shore ward, and it is in the Kaipātiki board area.

+Geography

+It includes the suburbs of Totara Vale, Wairau Valley, Bayview, Glenfield, Birkdale, Beach Haven, Hillcrest, Chatswood, Northcote, Northcote Point and Birkenhead.